goessner/canvasInteractor/readme.md

 ## What is it ... ?

-`canvasInteractor` is a micro-library (9.1 kB uncompressed) used to handle pointer events for simple geometry editing together with one or more HTML canvases.
+`canvasInteractor` is a micro-library (4.7 kB compressed) used to handle pointer events for simple geometry editing together with one or more HTML canvases.
 It implements a global event loop based on `requestAnimationFrame` and supports throttling of `pointermove` and `wheel` events via its custom `tick` event for efficient animation.
 Cartesian coordinates with user defined origin are possible, it allows *zoom*, *pan* and *drag* interactions.

 `canvasInteractor` is the modern and more minimal successor of deprecated [canvas-area](https://github.com/goessner/canvas-area).